 We offer tutoring and mentoring for Years K-12 in a variety of subjects, with personalised lessons conducted one-on-one in your home or at our state of the art campus in Hornsby!

 To find out more and get started with an inspirational tutor and mentor get in touch today!

 Give us a ring on 1300 267 888, email us at firstname.lastname@example.org or check us out on Facebook!

 Maddison Leach completed her HSC in 2014, achieving an ATAR of 98.00 and Band 6 in all her subjects.
-Having tutored privately for two years before joining Art of Smart, she enjoys helping students through the academic and other aspects of school life, even though it sometimes makes her feel old.
+She enjoys helping students through the academic and other aspects of school life, even though it sometimes makes her feel old.
 Maddison has had a passion for writing since her early teens, having had several short stories published before joining the world of blogging.
 She’s currently studying a Bachelor of Design at the University of Technology Sydney and spends most of her time trying not to get caught sketching people on trains.